katcinskiy/stained-glass-transform-pytorch/README.md

 The authors are also behind [**Protopia.ai**](https://protopia.ai), which provides documentation and recommendations for training with Stained Glass Transform:

 [Protopia.ai Training Recommendations for LLMs](https://docs.protopia.ai/engine/1.2.1/recommendations_for_training_llms)

+---

+## Weights

+Pretrained weights for two configs from `./train/config` are available on [Google Drive](https://drive.google.com/drive/folders/1tiqTURdRTvETI2ihS85AUCTPM2LDvl5c?usp=share_link).

+---

+## Experimenting Against Model Inversion Attack (MIA)

+I conducted experiments to evaluate the model against MIA, since the authors did not include this analysis in their paper, despite MIA being one of the most powerful known attacks.
+A demonstration notebook is available at `./MIA/model_inversion_attack.ipynb`.